katsumi-neko/fedora-setup/README.md

 * the NetworkManager-wait-online.service can sometimes delay bootup by up to 10-15 seconds `sudo systemctl disable NetworkManager-wait-online.service`

-## Final words
-* If you are on an Nvidia system, it is good practice to wait 5 minutes after installing updates, to allow the akmods to finish running in the background (otherwise you might end up booting to a black screen!)
-* It's good practice to stay relatively up to date, you will run into fewer issues this way.
-I personally update once per week, and have KDE setup to notify me weekly to update.
-* It's a good idea to check out the official Fedora documentation and learn how to manage and use your system.
-This is just a guide to help users get up and running the same way I have on my system.
-* If you have any issues while following this guide, feel free to open an issue and I will do my best to help/resolve it!

-## Guide to setup CachyOS kernel on Fedora
+## The guide to install the CachyOS kernel on Fedora (optional)
-* This is an unofficial kernel and not recommended by Fedora project.
-I put this here because this is what I personally use, but if you run into issues, try booting into one of the stock kernels before asking for help in the Fedora community. https://github.com/CachyOS/copr-linux-cachyos
+* This step is not recommended for most users, this is just the kernel I use on my machine for better 1% lows in specific games that benefit from it. https://github.com/CachyOS/copr-linux-cachyos